RoxJack/RoxJockey/index.md

 ## presets (required)
 Specifies presets to load from **presets** directory.

-Each preset is assigned to the numeric keys in the specified order.
-In the example above, "tutorials/tutorial1.json" is assigned to the numeric key "1" and "tutorials/tutorial2.json" is assigned to the numeric key "2".
+Each preset is assigned to the numeric keys 1~9 in the order in which they are set.
-By pressing these numeric keys in the full screen window, you can switch presets.

 # Preset file
 - **It must be JSON format.**